 Listing 20-12: Our ideal ThreadPool interface

 We use ThreadPool::new to create a new thread pool with a configurable number of threads, in this case four.
-Then, in the for loop, pool.execute has a similar interface as thread::spawn, in that it takes a closure of the code the pool should run for each stream.
-We need to implement pool.execute such that it takes the closure and gives it to a thread in the pool to run.
-This code won’t yet compile, but we’re going to try so the compiler can guide us in how to fix it.
+Then, in the for loop, pool.execute has a similar interface as thread::spawn in that it takes a closure of the code the pool should run for each stream.
+We need to implement pool.execute so it takes the closure and gives it to a thread in the pool to run.
+This code won’t yet compile, but we’ll try so the compiler can guide us in how to fix it.

 Building the ThreadPool Struct Using Compiler Driven Development

-Go ahead and make the changes in Listing 20-12 to src/main.rs, and let’s use the compiler errors from cargo check to drive our development.
-Here’s the first error we get:
+Make the changes in Listing 20-12 to src/main.rs, and then let’s use the compiler errors from cargo check to drive our development.
+Here is the first error we get:

 $ cargo check